Network Inventory scanning and Management

 - Unlimited user access.
 When multiple users manage the network using spreadsheets, there is little visibility into who and when made changes to the data.

-How Can IT Inventory Help to Manage Network Assets?
+How Can network scanning Help to Manage Network Assets?

 In an IT environment, it is important to have a thorough network inventory.
 High-quality software inventory software will allow keep track of software licenses to make sure all the rules are followed.
 Convenience also plays a role: it can be annoying when an employee says he has a software problem but gives no information.
 When there is a good network inventory, it is possible to check what software has been installed and the problem can be fixed quickly.It is necessary to have a powerful network scanner that gives real-time insight into network events and resources.
 Network scanning software should remove the need for a complex command line interface as it provides an intuitive user interface for network scanning without the need for code.